Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Omeprazole/Omeprazole-Report.md

 In general, the following step-wise workflow was followed:

-1a Define distribution and metabolism for S-omeprazole
+1a.
+Define distribution and metabolism for S-omeprazole

-1b.Mechanism based inactivation of CYP2C19 by omeprazole
+1b.
+Mechanism based inactivation of CYP2C19 by omeprazole

-2.Define S-omeprazole absorption based on p.o.
+2. Define S-omeprazole absorption based on p.o.

-3.Capsule formulation
+3. Capsule formulation

 - 3a.
 Building racemic omeprazole

 - 3b.
 Adjust CYP2C19 expression in gut

-4.Define metabolism for R-omeprazole
+4. Define metabolism for R-omeprazole

-5.Refine CYP3A4 metabolism on CYP2C19 PM data
+5. Refine CYP3A4 metabolism on CYP2C19 PM data

-6.Refine CYP2C19 metabolism on CYP2C19 EM data
+6. Refine CYP2C19 metabolism on CYP2C19 EM data

 The predefined “Standard European Male for DDI” individual was used (age = 30 y, weight = 73 kg, height = 176 cm, BMI = 23.57 kg/m2) until stated otherwise.
 CYP2C19 expression from the PK-Sim in-built RT-PCR database was added and adjusted as described in [Section 2.3.3](#233-metabolism-and-elimination).

 Selection of the distribution model for S-omeprazole and estimation of the lipophilicity parameter were performed with i.v. data ([Wilder-Smith 2005](#5-references), [Hassan-Alin 2000](#5-references)).

-The kinetics of CYP2C19 and CYP3A4 metabolization processes of S-omeprazole and R-omeprazole were estimated using the Parameter Identification module provided in PK-Sim® with i.v. and p.o. data including administration of S-, R- or racemic omeprazole, see [Table 3](#Table 3), [Table 4](#Table 4), and [Table 5](#Table 5) for more details.
+The kinetics of CYP2C19 and CYP3A4 metabolization processes of S-omeprazole and R-omeprazole were estimated using the Parameter Identification module provided in PK-Sim® with i.v. and p.o. data including administration of S-, R- or racemic omeprazole, see [Table 3](#table-3), [Table 4](#table-4), and [Table 5](#table-5) for more details.
 The kinetic parameters were assumed not to be identical for the isomers.
 For simulations of CYP2C19 poor metabolizers, the CYP2C19 pathway was switched off.

 For studies in Japanese subjects, a typical Japanese subject (age = 30 y, weight = 61.87 kg, height = 168.99 cm, BMI = 21.67 kg/m2) was created in PK-Sim from predefined database “Japanese (2015)” by adding CYP3A4 and CYP2C19 expression from PK-Sim RT PCR database, and adapting CYP2C19 expression in gut as described in [Section 2.3.3](#233-metabolism-and-elimination).